One of the most prevalent Animal Stereotypes

 - A Knight in NetHack starts the game with apples and carrots, to feed its pet pony.
 Horses in this game can also eat other vegetarian food, such as lichen corpses.

-and sometimes Mexican food.
-And they typically drink beer, although older more cultivated men may drink whiskey or scotch.
+food.
+And they typically drink beer, although older, more cultivated men may drink whiskey or scotch.
+If serving in the police force, it's donuts and coffee

 or low-fat yogurt if they're on a diet.
 When they do drink alcohol, it's usually white wine or the fruit-flavored kind that men would get made fun of for drinking.
 (Truth in Television